spacecookie-is-taken/StriveFrameViewer/README.md

 # Strive Frame Viewer

 This is a fork of Ryn's Advantage viewer mod that allows you to see a SF6 style frame data display in training mode (and only training mode).
+You can view the mod at https://gamebanana.com/mods/483661.

 ![image info](./docs/readme_banner.png)

 ## Installation
 Download the Frame Viewer zip file from releases, and extract the contents into the win64 directory of GGST.
+If you are upgrading, delete the existing "cache" folder as it can cause issues if it is out of date.

 e.g. ```C:\Program Files (x86)\Steam\steamapps\common\GUILTY GEAR STRIVE\RED\Binaries\Win64```